 In the time of technological developments, there are still companies that have over 100 employees and are managing everything manually, writing on papers or on walls (yes, walls).
-As a software consultant, I often hear travel companies say “We can do it faster in Excel” or “Excel is really fitting our needs”.
-But what about the back office part, online booking part, GDS integrations part – this isn’t a future-space-shuttle thing, it’s a must or someone else will take your place maybe even tomorrow.
-Here are reasons why Excel can not compare to tour operator system:
+As a software business, we often hear travel companies say “We can do it faster in Excel” or “Excel is really fitting our needs”.
+But what about the back office side, online booking part, GDS integrations…?
+They, for sure, cannot be managed in Excel.
+Here are 10 reasons why you should quit Excel and why it can not compare to a tour operator software system.

 1. Not a specialized tool